pneff/wsgiservice/docs/tutorial.rst

             res = Document()
             return res.PUT(request, id)

 You see how easy it is to use an existing request to do the work of saving.
-Unfortunately there is currently no way to put that POST action for creation in the ``Document`` resource where it would semantically belong.

 Finally you'll need to create the actual WSGI application and serve it::